nathancarter/gap-pkg-groupexplorer/to-do-list.md

    set to a function, then GAP will create an array of representations by applying that function to `Elements( group )`.
 This way, someone can just set `representations := PrintString`, for example.
+ * Update the README.md status message, and add examples.

 ## First release